Share this Article

 “I worry about flooding and the fact that outside developers are buying up property and building higher than the context of the block.
 And sometimes it gets a bit noisy on our block during the summer.” —Virginia

 If you are thinking of moving to Ridgewood

 “Take time to get to know the neighborhood and your neighbors.
 For the first year of living in Ridgewood, I barely explored and always commuted to other parts of Brooklyn or Manhattan to spend time with friends.
 It was not until recently that I made it a priority to discover areas I loved near me, and I wish I had taken the initiative to make my neighborhood my own sooner.
 Everyone is also incredibly friendly, so don’t be afraid to get to know your neighbors!” —Kendra

 “This is a gem of a neighborhood, rich in culture and amazing food.

 Consider it if you can respect a culturally diverse neighborhood.” —Irina

 “If you want to move here, buy now.
+Real estate is still tight.
+As soon as a house goes up for sale, it’s gone.
+Prices have gone down a little during the pandemic but not significantly.
 Borrow if you must, but don’t wait.
-I bought my house, a two family bay brick, in 1978 for $35,000.
+I bought my house, a two-family bay brick, in 1978 for $35,000.
 I didn’t dare tell my parents how much it cost so I almost fell over when I got a recent assessment of $1.1 million.
 If you’re thinking of moving here, it might be a good idea to move into a rental first.
 I know people who have tried that though and couldn’t stay because the prices were too high.
-Middle Village used to be considered the high rent district, now we are.” —Paul
+Middle Village used to be considered the high-rent district, now we are.” —Paul

 “Walk the neighborhood, check out the transportation, get a feel for how convenient the shopping is, check out the schools and visit a Community Board 5 meeting to find out what’s going on.” —Virginia